Automated threshold selection and associated inference uncertainty for univariate extremes: Simulation study

 We consider Cases 0-8, with different properties above and below the true threshold of $u=1.0$ and various sample sizes.
 Case~0, where all of the data are from a GPD, is reported in supplementary material \ref{section: furthercases}, with the EQD performing notably better than the existing methods.
 Here, we present detailed results for Cases 1-4, with Table~\ref{tab: case_descriptions} providing outline model and sample size properties, with full details and density plots given in supplementary material~\ref{section: case_dist}.
 Cases 5-8 are considered briefly after discussing Cases 1-4 below.

-Cases 1-3 all have a distinct changepoint in the density at the true threshold.
+Cases 1-3 all have a distinct changepoint in the density and density mode both at the true threshold which should make all methods of threshold selection perform better than in situations without either of these features.
 Cases 1 and 2 have the same distribution, with $\xi>0$, with Case 2 having a smaller sample size.
 We find that the Wadsworth method fails to estimate a threshold in samples with $\xi < -0.05$ irrespective of sample size, so Case 3 is selected near that boundary where the method works reasonably and has double the sample size of Case 1.
 Case 4 provides a more difficult example with a continuous density and a small number of exceedances of the true threshold.
-The data are derived from a partially observed GPD, denoted GPD\textsubscript{p}, with data from a GPD above 0 and rejected if less than an independent realisation from a Beta(1,2) distribution.
+The data are derived from a partially observed GPD, denoted GPD\textsubscript{p}, with data drawn from a GPD above 0 and rejected if less than an independent realisation from a Beta(1,2) distribution.

 For each case, the results are based on 500 replicated samples, for which we test the candidate thresholds $C_u$, with $k=20$, as given in \eqref{eqn: candidate_thresh}, with the true threshold being the $16.67\%$ quantile for Cases 1-3 and the $72.10\%$ quantile for Case 4.